mmbman/Katagiri/1979-06-11-Fukanzazengi-Lecture3.md

 And also, karmas appear, ignoring your judgement, evaluation, and hatred, dislike, whatever.
 Karmas appear only when time and occasion are right, and conditions arranged.
 It appears, even though you don't like it.
 That's why you are confused.

 So: It is very important, what kind of time and occasion and conditions we should make, from moment to moment, in the process of moving to our future.
-Rather than, criticizing and blaming the karmas in the past.
+Rather than criticizing and blaming the karmas in the past.

 ###### 36:52

 [The] important point is, that we have to create a good time and occasion, good conditions, as best as we can.
-If you create good time and occasion, and good conditions ... immediately, some of the karmas in the past which are called good, appear in the present.
+If you create good time and occasion, and good conditions, ... immediately, some of the karmas in the past which are called good appear in the present.
 And, if you have done [it], immediately that will be a seed of the karma which will appear in the future.
-So, you can always sew a good seed, because of good conditions, and good time and occasions, you create, day after day.
+So, you can always sew a good seed, because of good conditions and good time and occasions you create, day after day.
 And then, evil karmas don't have a chance to appear.
 But evil karmas [are] always here, very quiet.
 And if you do always good karma, creating good karmas ... then the evil karmas will disappear of themselves.
 They lose the chance to appear.

 What is good?
 What is a good time and occasion, and what is a good condition?
 That is a point.
 This "good" is not the "good" opposed to "evil".
-That good is "super-good".
+[This] good is *super-good*.
 The supreme good; beyond good or bad, right and wrong.
 Such a good seed should be stored, right now, right here, from day to day.
 At that time, that good seed is planted in your blood, and creates new life.

 ###### 39:28